Where are the best spots to camp in Utah?

 Our Five Best Fishing Spots in Utah

-Hubs and I enjoy fishing several times a year.
-It's become a tradition for the kids to give the hubs his yearly fishing licence for Father's day.
+We enjoy fishing several times a year.
 Utah has 100's of great places to try your angler skills.
 Check out UtahFishingInfo.com and UtahFishFinder.com.
 They are both good for resources for fish conditions, updates on recently stocked ponds and other fishing information.
 Here's a few spots that we favor.

 The Gorge is a local favorite.
 It's located on the Utah/Wyoming boarder, in the northeast corner of Utah and the southwest corner of Wyoming, between Green River and Rock Springs, Wyoming all the way into the Uintah Mountains towards Vernal.
 There are over 100 different areas to fish including beautiful mountain lakes and streams.